 Step 6 - Advertise

 Print the flyer template, fill in with the details of your elective, and post around campus.
 Send out an email announcement on the nursing, medical, and other professional student listservs.
 Talk to various OB/GYN interest groups, MSFC students, public health, PA, social work, and law students.

 Step 7 - Evaluation

-Each module has a pre and post test and an evaluation.
+Each session module has a pre and post test and an evaluation.
 Provide attendees with the link and follow-up to make sure that the evaluation is completed.
 These evaluations become part of a de-identified data set used to advance curriculum change efforts in schools of nursing and for program evaluation.